CDL Requirements 2023 Explained

 - Non-Excepted Interstate – You operate across state lines, you meet the Federal Medical Requirements.
 This is the most common category.

-Medical and Physical Qualifications
+Medical and Physical Requirements

 To get your Commercial Learner’s Permit, you must submit a Medical Examiner’s Certificate Form (MCSA-5876) and a Medical Examination Report Form (MCSA-5875).
 The forms must prove that you are physically capable of safely operating a commercial motor vehicle.